Category O for quantum groups: Introduction

 {\bf Acknowledgements.} A major part of the research presented in the paper was done during the visit of the second author to the Center for Quantum Geometry of Moduli Spaces, Aarhus University.
 The financial support and hospitality of the Center are gratefully acknowledged.
 The second author was partially supported by the Royal Swedish Academy of Sciences and the Swedish Research Council.

 We thank David Kazhdan and George Lusztig for calling our attention to related results already available in the literature.
 We also thank Jim Humphreys and the referee for very helpful comments.
+We thank Eric Vasserot who made us aware of a mistake in the original formulation of Corollary~\ref{cor23}.